Duncan-FiveCents/DOOD/README.md

 **NOTE ABOUT THE SOUNDS**

-Weapon sounds, health/shield pickups, and the level exit sounds are all originally from Doom (1993).Since Doom (1993) was released under a shareware license, this might be okay?
+Weapon sounds, health/shield pickups, and the level exit sounds are all originally from Doom (1993).
+Since Doom (1993) was released under a shareware license, this might be okay?
 I don't think Bethesda is gonna assassinate me for this, so whatever.

 On the other hand, all other sounds were created by Duncan!
 This includes the ammo pickup, button press, and enemy hit sounds.
 And yes, he did also do the voice for the Dood Man Guy, including hurt/death sounds!
 Go give those a listen, they're funny.